12 Migraine Remedies That Are Proven to Work (And One That Won’t)

 Works for some: Acupuncture and hypnotherapy

 A review of 22 clinical trials in the Cochrane Database of Systematic Reviews in 2016 concluded there’s evidence acupuncture could help migraines.
 The research shows headache frequency dropped by 50 percent or more in up to 59 percent of individuals receiving acupuncture.
 Plus, this effect can persist for more than six months.
 If you’re looking for another alternative treatment, Dr. Ashina says some people find hypnotherapy to be effective in quelling their pain.
+You can also try CBD hemp oils or CBD tinctures as alternative treatments.

 Don’t bother: Waiting it out